-If you’re missing any teeth, dental implants are the best replacement.
+If you’re missing any teeth, dental implants are the best option for tooth replacement.
 A dental implant is a small titanium post (screw) that we surgically attach to your jawbone so that it functions like a natural tooth.
 The dental implant fuses to your jawbone for a stable foundation that’s every bit as functional as the real thing.

 What are the best dental implants for you?
 Let’s take a look at all the available options for dental implants.